SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Abstract

 \section{Abstract}

-We present an ultra-fast and flexible search algorithm that enables search over trillion-scale natural language corpora in under 0.3 seconds while handling \emph{semantic} variations (substitution, insertion, and deletion).
-Our approach employs string matching based on suffix arrays that scales well with corpus size.
-To mitigate the combinatorial explosion induced by the semantic relaxation of queries, our method is built on two key algorithmic ideas: fast exact lookup enabled by a disk-aware design, and dynamic corpus-aware pruning.
-We theoretically show that the proposed method suppresses exponential growth in the search space with respect to query length by leveraging statistical properties of natural language.
-In experiments on FineWeb-Edu~\cite{Lozhkov-2024-fineweb-eduFinestCollectionEducationalContent-ef} (1.4T tokens), we show that our method achieves significantly lower search latency than existing methods: infini-gram~\cite{Liu-2024-infini-gramScalingUnboundedN-gramLanguageModelsTrillionTokens-vk}, infini-gram mini~\cite{Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk}, and SoftMatcha~\cite{Deguchi-2025-softmatchaSoftPatternMatcherBillion-scaleCorpusSearches-on}.
-As a practical application, we demonstrate that our method identifies benchmark contamination in training corpora, unidentified by existing approaches.
-We also provide an online demo of fast, soft search across corpora in seven languages. \NotInAnonymousVersion{\footnote{ \faGlobe\ \textbf{Project Page \& Web Interface}: \url{https://softmatcha.github.io/v2/}}}\footnotesepr\footnote{\faGithub\ \textbf{Source Code}: \url{https://github.com/softmatcha/softmatcha2}}
+We present SoftMatcha 2, an ultra-fast and flexible search algorithm that enables search over trillion-scale natural language corpora in under 0.3 seconds while allowing \emph{semantic} variations in the form of substitution, insertion, and deletion.
+Our approach employs string matching based on suffix arrays that scales well with corpus size, and represents words as vectors, which underpin its semantic flexibility.
+To mitigate the combinatorial explosion induced by the semantic relaxation of queries, our method is built on two key algorithmic ideas: dynamic corpus-aware pruning and fast exact lookup enabled by a disk-aware design.
+We theoretically analyze the efficiency of the proposed method, indicating that it can mitigate exponential growth in the search space.
+Empirically, on FineWeb-Edu~\cite{Lozhkov-2024-fineweb-eduFinestCollectionEducationalContent-ef} (1.4T tokens), it achieves substantially lower search latency than existing methods: infini-gram~\cite{Liu-2024-infini-gramScalingUnboundedN-gramLanguageModelsTrillionTokens-vk}, infini-gram mini~\cite{Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk}, and SoftMatcha~\cite{Deguchi-2025-softmatchaSoftPatternMatcherBillion-scaleCorpusSearches-on}.
+As a practical application, our method uncovers benchmark contamination in training corpora that existing approaches miss, and it also benefits information retrieval and paraphrase detection.
+We also provide an online demo of fast, soft search across corpora in seven languages.\NotInAnonymousVersion{\footnote{ \faGlobe\ \textbf{Project Page \& Web Interface}: \\\href{https://softmatcha.github.io/v2/}{https://softmatcha.github.io/v2/}}}\footnotesepr\footnote{\faGithub\ \textbf{Source Code}: \href{https://github.com/softmatcha/softmatcha2}{https://github.com/softmatcha/softmatcha2} }